Oxandrolone: Side effects

+As of 2004 it was thought that "uniquely" among 17α-alkylated AASs, oxandrolone showed little to no hepatotoxicity, even at high doses.
+However, elevated liver enzymes have been observed in some people, particularly with high doses and/or prolonged treatment, although sometimes returning to normal ranges following discontinuation.
+However, there have been documented severe cases of peliosis hepatis, sometimes associated with liver failure and intra-abdominal hemorrhage; liver tumors, sometimes fatal; and blood lipid changes associated with increased risk of atherosclerosis.
+This led the FDA to remove approval in June 2023.
+Additional warnings include the risks associated with cholestatic hepatitis, hypercalcemia in patients with breast cancer, and increased risk for the development of prostatic hypertrophy and prostatic carcinoma in older patients.

 Women who are administered oxandrolone may experience virilization, irreversible development of masculine features such as voice deepening, hirsutism, menstruation abnormalities, male-pattern hair loss, and clitoral enlargement.
-Oxandrolone may disrupt growth in children, reducing their adult height.
 Because of these side effects, doses given to women and children are minimized and people are usually monitored for virilization and growth abnormalities.
 Like other androgens, oxandrolone can cause or worsen acne and priapism (unwanted or prolonged erections).
 Oxandrolone can also reduce males' fertility, another side effect common among androgens.
 In an attempt to compensate for the exogenous increase in androgens, the body may reduce testosterone production via testicular atrophy and inhibition of gonadotropic activity.

 Unlike some AASs, oxandrolone does not generally cause gynecomastia because it is not aromatized into estrogenic metabolites.
 However, although no reports of gynecomastia were made in spite of widespread use, oxandrolone was reported in a publication in 1991 to have been associated with 33 cases of gynecomastia in adolescent boys treated with it for short stature.
 The gynecomastia developed during oxandrolone therapy in 19 of the boys and after the therapy was completed in 14 of the boys, and 10 of the boys had transient gynecomastia, while 23 had persistent gynecomastia that necessitated mastectomy.
 Though transient gynecomastia is a natural and common occurrence in pubertal boys, the gynecomastia associated with oxandrolone was of a late/delayed onset and was persistent in a high percentage of the cases.
 As such, the researchers stated, "although oxandrolone cannot be implicated as stimulatory [in] gynecomastia", a possible relationship should be considered in clinicians using oxandrolone in adolescents for growth stimulation.

-Uniquely among 17α-alkylated AASs, oxandrolone shows little to no hepatotoxicity, even at high doses.
-No cases of severe hepatotoxicity have been singularly attributed to oxandrolone.
-However, elevated liver enzymes have been observed in some people, particularly with high doses and/or prolonged treatment, although they return to normal ranges following discontinuation.

-Interactions
+Drug-drug interactions

-Oxandrolone greatly increases warfarin's blood-thinning effect, sometimes dangerously so.
+As of 2004 it was known that oxandrolone greatly increases warfarin's blood-thinning effect, sometimes dangerously so.
 In April 2004, Savient Pharmaceuticals published a safety alert through the FDA warning healthcare professionals of this.
-Oxandrolone can also inhibit the metabolism of oral hypoglycemic agents.
+Oxandrolone also inhibits the metabolism of oral hypoglycemic agents.
 It may worsen edema when taken alongside corticosteroids or adrenocorticotropic hormone.